cosmic-ash18/My_Dev_Project/README.md

-# Online Judge + AI Code Assistant
+# Online Judge -> CodeUmpire

-This is a full-stack web application that works as an online compiler and judge system with both user inputs and test cases.
+This is a full-stack web application in Django that works as an online compiler and judge system with both user inputs and test cases.
 It also includes AI-based coding assistance using Google Vertex AI.

 ---